 Once you’re home after surgery, you may have some pain, since even minor surgery causes swelling and breakdown of tissue.
-When it comes to effective pain management, the tips you may have learned in the hospital also work at home.
-To get the best pain relief possible, remember these points:
+When it comes to managing pain, the tips you may have learned in the hospital also work at home.
+To get the best pain relief possible, remember the points below.

-Special note: Be sure to follow any specific post-operative instructions from your surgeon or nurse.
+Special note: Be sure to follow any specific post-surgery instructions from your surgeon or nurse.

 If pain lessens, try taking your medicine less often or in smaller doses.

-Most pain relievers taken by mouth need at least 20 to 30 minutes to take effect.
+Most pain relievers taken by mouth need at least 20 to 30 minutes to start to work.
 They may not reach their maximum effect for close to an hour.

 Take pain medicine at regular times as directed.
 Don’t wait until the pain gets bad to take it.